Transipedia/publication-ccle/README.md

 ## 2. Quantification analysis

-The quantification folder holds multiple scripts evaluating Reindeer's quantification of gene expression or transposable elements.
-Please refer to the README.md in `quantification/` folder for more detailed information.
+The quantification folder holds scripts for evaluating Reindeer's quantification of gene expression.
+See `quantification/README` for more detail.

 ## 3. Mutation analysis